 Healthcare and tech-related keywords were most often searched with Detroit, MI as a location.
 People commonly looked for patient care, registered nurse, medical office assistant, manager patient services, radiologic technologist, software engineer, program manager, and training consultant openings.

 Remote continues its location keyword domination

-Total new resumes posted to Monster increased for a fourth week in a row.
-Categories with the highest new resumes posted this week include the following top 5:
+The total new resumes posted to Monster increased for a fourth week in a row.
+Categories with the highest new resumes posted this week include the following top five: